Roman-HLIS-Cosmology-PIT/solid-waffle/README.rst

 For more detailed background on the concepts and methods used in this project, please refer to:

+* Main correlation analysis projects for flats and darks:

   * Hirata, C. & Choi, A. (2020). *Brighter-fatter Effect in Near-infrared Detectors.
 I. Theory of Flat Autocorrelations*.
 Publications of the Astronomical Society of the Pacific, Volume 132, Issue 1007, id.
 014501 `Link to abstract <https://ui.adsabs.harvard.edu/abs/2020PASP..132a4501H/abstract>`_
   * Choi, A. & Hirata, C. (2020). *Brighter-fatter Effect in Near-infrared Detectors.
 II.
 Autocorrelation Analysis of H4RG-10 Flats*.
 Publications of the Astronomical Society of the Pacific, Volume 132, Issue 1007, id.
 014502 `Link to abstract <https://ui.adsabs.harvard.edu/abs/2020PASP..132a4502C/abstract>`_
   * Freudenburg, J., Givans, J. et al. (2020). *Brighter-fatter Effect in Near-infrared Detectors—III.
 Fourier-domain Treatment of Flat Field Correlations and Application to WFIRST*.
 Publications of the Astronomical Society of the Pacific, Volume 132, Issue 1013, id.074504 `Link to abstract <https://ui.adsabs.harvard.edu/abs/2020PASP..132g4504F/abstract>`_
   * Givans, J. et al. (2022). *Quantum Yield and Charge Diffusion in the Nancy Grace Roman Space Telescope Infrared Detectors*.
 Publications of the Astronomical Society of the Pacific, Volume 134, Issue 1031, id.014001 `Link to abstract <https://ui.adsabs.harvard.edu/abs/2022PASP..134a4001G/abstract>`_

+* Speckle field analysis projects:

+  * Hirata, C. & Merchant, C. (2022). *Pixel Centroid Characterization with Laser Speckle and Application to the Nancy Grace Roman Space Telescope Detector Arrays*.
+Publications of the Astronomical Society of the Pacific, Volume 134, Issue 1041, id.115001 `Link to abstract <https://ui.adsabs.harvard.edu/abs/2022PASP..134k5001H/abstract>`_
+  * Macbeth, E., Laliotis, K. et al. (2025), in prep.